jindian/linux_note/linux_startup/linux_real_mode_code.md

 # End of setup header #####################################################
 ```

-Following code not used any more, let's ignore it here.
+Following code not used any more in our boot procedure, let's ignore it here.

 ```final_part_of_linux_real_mode_code